spoo-bar/cosmy-wasmy/README.md

-        "addressPrefix": "osmo", // Used to derive account address "rpcEndpoint": "https://rpc-test.osmosis.zone", // Used for query and tx exec of smart contracts "defaultGasPrice": "0.025", // Gas price set for the smart contract tx execution "chainDenom": "uosmo", // the micro denom used to pay for gas and to track account balance "faucetEndpoint": "http://localhost:8000", //Faucet address and port to request funds "accountExplorerLink": "https://testnet.mintscan.io/osmosis-testnet/account/${accountAddress}", //Block explorer url which includes '${accountAddress}' text to generate account url
+        "addressPrefix": "osmo", // Used to derive account address "rpcEndpoint": "https://rpc-test.osmosis.zone", // Used for query and tx exec of smart contracts "defaultGasPrice": "0.025", // Gas price set for the smart contract tx execution "chainGasDenom": "uosmo", // The micro denom used to pay for gas "chainDenomDecimals": "6", // Default decimals to display account balance "signType": "tmsecp256k1", // Which signing scheme to use? tmsecp256k1 or ethsecp256k1 "chainDenom": "uosmo", // the micro denom used to track account balance "faucetEndpoint": "http://localhost:8000", //Faucet address and port to request funds "accountExplorerLink": "https://testnet.mintscan.io/osmosis-testnet/account/${accountAddress}", //Block explorer url which includes '${accountAddress}' text to generate account url
         "txExplorerLink": "https://testnet.mintscan.io/osmosis-testnet/txs/${txHash}" // Block explorer url which includes '${txHash}' text to generate tx url